The 15 Best Quick Team Building Activities For Any Industry

 Make sure to mention that they can only use what is available, but how they use the supplies is entirely up to them.

 The idea of this activity is to improve problem-solving as a team.
 At the end of the challenge, each team will reveal what they built.
-The challenge also allows your team to be creative and while having fun and learning how to problem-solve.
+The challenge also allows your team to be creative while having fun and learning how to problem-solve.

 Equipment: Large Book with Blank Pages (choose something worth keeping), Paper, Pens, Sticky Tape / Glue

 The un-common book allows your team to spread positivity and make memories with each other.
-The aim is to have team members write down quotes, fun events that happened at work, examples where they or someone they work with has gone over and above, details of something great that happened, or anything that helps record the team’s culture at that time and place.
+The aim is to have team members write down quotes, fun events that happened at work, examples where they or someone they work with has gone over and above, details of something significant that happened, or anything that helps record the team’s culture at that time and place.

 The task encourages creativity and collaboration.
 It also gives you something to look at in the future to see where your team was and how far they have come.